madalinpopa/ubuntu-server-automation/README.md

 ### Ansible Playbooks

 Ansible playbooks are YAML files that define a set of tasks to be executed on the target hosts.
 Playbooks can include multiple plays, each targeting different hosts or groups of hosts.
-Each play consists of tasks that define the actions to be performed on the target hosts.
+Each play consists of tasks of modules that define the actions to be performed on the target hosts.

+An Ansible module is a reusable, standalone script that performs specific tasks on the target hosts.
+Modules can be used to manage files, install packages, configure services, and more.

 A list with all the Ansible modules can be found [here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html).